Skip to content

 • unreachable() raises on violation — violations are never silent

-• sometimes() and reachable() don't track (no property report)
+• sometimes() and reachable() don't track (no deferred checks)

 • buggify() always returns False